alexellis/openfaas-puppeteer-template/README.md

 Why do we need an OpenFaaS template?
 Templates provide an easy way to scaffold a microservice or function and to deploy that at scale on a Kubernetes cluster.
 The faasd project also gives a way for small teams to get on the experience curve, without learning anything about Kubernetes.

+* Extend timeouts to whatever you want
+* Run asynchronously, and in parallel
+* Get a callback with the result when done
+* Limit concurrency with `max_inflight` environment variable in stack.yml
+* Trigger from cron, or events

 ## Get OpenFaaS

 [Deploy OpenFaaS](https://docs.openfaas.com/deployment/) to Kubernetes, or to faasd (single-node with just containerd)